darkusss/test-cljs-app/README.md

 # Twitchcliper (will be changed later or not)

-Project in which user can generate video from a bunch of twich clips (aka highlights) in a minutes.
+*It brings more viewers if you are first*

 ### Goal
-Fasten process of creating a video from twich clips and upload them somewhere (youtube, vimeo, etc)
+Fasten a process of creating a video from twich clips and upload them to youtube